huww98/TimeChart/README.md

   default: `color` CSS property value at initialization.

 * paddingTop / paddingRight / paddingLeft / paddingBottom (number): Padding to add to chart area in CSS pixel.
-Also reverse space for axes.
+Also reserve space for axes.

   default: 10 / 10 / 45 / 20